 Over the years, we’ve been small glimpses into the eating habits of the royal family, including the Queen’s chosen pancake recipe, Meghan’s breakfast food of choice, and George and Charlotte’s favourite dishes to cook together.
 But one thing I’m really interested in is the royal family’s takeaway habits.
 Do they prefer a Pizza Hut or a Pizza Express?
 A McDonald’s or a Shake Shack?
-We know for sure that Prince William has a penchant for fried chicken after he was spotted eyeing up a KFC order while out and about in London last year, but what else do we know about the royal family’s fast food orders?
+We know for sure that Prince William has a penchant for a burger and chips after he was spotted tucking in at a pub lunch with the family recently, but what else do we know about the royal family’s fast food orders?
 I’ve done my research to find you the answers to these all important questions.

 William & Kate’s Favourite Curry